tomlooman/tomlooman.github.io/_posts/2014-09-14-unreal-engine-custom-depth.md

 ## Issues & Limitations

 - For translucent materials, you need to enable "Allow Custom Depth Writes" in your material.

-- Because the buffer is filled with all objects using Custom Depth it will not work when having multiple overlapped meshes (one behind the other) depending on how you're using the depth value - a transparent mesh might be entirely culled if you use custom depth to cull inner triangles.
+- Because the buffer is filled with all objects using Custom Depth it will not work when having multiple overlapped meshes (one behind the other) depending on how you're using the depth value.
+A transparent mesh might be entirely culled if you use custom depth to cull inner triangles.
 A possible workaround is to add a maximum depth difference when looking for inner triangles to reduce the errors.

 ## References

 - [Outlines Materials Pack](http://courses.tomlooman.com/p/object-outline-materials-unreal-engine)
 - [Multi-color Outline Effect](https://www.tomlooman.com/multi-color-outline-post-process-in-unreal-engine-4/)
 - [Rendering Soft Outlines in UE4](https://www.tomlooman.com/soft-outlines-in-ue4/)